green-green-avk/AnotherTerm-docs/docs/issues.md

 It effectively blocks new files creation by **termsh** (as it interferes with the chrooted paths resolution logic).
 The debug version of the **Another Term** APK with the default Android Studio signature works correct though.

-The workaround is pretty simple but I'm lazy: the only known affected device is too old...
+The workaround is relatively simple but pretty ugly and I'm lazy: the only known affected device is too old...
 Please, ask me if you think, you need it.

 ## USB UART dongles support